anquanscan/sec-tools/README.md

 [oidc-workshop-spring-io-2019](https://github.com/andifalk/oidc-workshop-spring-io-2019): Workshop at Spring I/O 2019 on "Securing Microservices with OpenID Connect and Spring Security 5.1"
 [FlameCord](https://github.com/2lstudios-mc/FlameCord): Patches for Waterfall to improve overall performance, fix memory issues and protect against attacks.
 [spring-break_cve-2017-8046](https://github.com/m3ssap0/spring-break_cve-2017-8046): This is a Java program that exploits Spring Break vulnerability (CVE-2017-8046).
 [tracee](https://github.com/aquasecurity/tracee): Linux Runtime Security and Forensics using eBPF
+[WWWE](https://github.com/chrispetrou/WWWE): :droplet: Check your email(s) using popular online services to see if it appears in any data-breach